oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

 ##### How to configure RJVM forwarding?

-Configure a proxy, such as an ingress or a load balancer, for each WebLogic Server domain that is a participant in global transactions but is not reachable by all other global transaction participants, i.e, the listen addresses of the WebLogic servers in the domain cannot be resolved by the DNS from any other participant.
+Configure a proxy for each WebLogic Server domain that is a participant in global transactions but is not reachable by all other global transaction participants due to the listen addresses of the WebLogic servers in the domain cannot be resolved by the DNS from any other participant.
 For example, if servers in domain1 cannot be reached from servers in domain2, configure a proxy for domain1 such that messages sent from servers in domain2 can be routed to servers in domain1 via the proxy.

-In each WebLogic Server domain, specify the URL for the proxy for each target WebLogic Server domain it needs to communicate with through a proxy:
+In each source WebLogic Server domain, specify the URL for the proxy for each target WebLogic Server domain:

+- Apply patch 32408938 on each target WebLogic Server instance for versions 12.2.1.3 (PS3) or earlier.
 - Set the `weblogic.rjvm.domain.proxy.<prefix>` Java system property to the URL of the proxy. `<prefix>` is typically the domain uid of the target WebLogic Server domain.
-For example, if the URL of the proxy for domain1 is `t3://proxy-host:31234`, specify the following Java system property for WebLogic servers in domain2:
-  `-Dweblogic.rjvm.domain.proxy.domain1=t3://proxy-host:31234`
+Multiple system properties with different values of `<prefix>` can be specified.
 - For operator hosted WebLogic Server instances, you can set this property by including the system property in the `JAVA_OPTIONS`
   [Domain environment variable]({{< relref "/userguide/managing-domains/domain-resource#jvm-memory-and-java-option-environment-variables" >}}) defined in the domain resource's `spec.serverPod.env` attribute.

-- Also apply patch 32408938 on each target WebLogic Server instance for versions 12.2.1.3 (PS3) or earlier.
+For example, if the URL of the proxy for domain1 is t3://proxy-host:31234, specify Java system property `-Dweblogic.rjvm.domain.proxy.domain1=t3://proxy-host:31234` in WebLogic Server domain domain2.
+A message originating from WebLogic servers in domain2 that are addressed to host name that starts with domain1, such as t3://domain1-managed-server1:8001, will be sent to the proxy at t3://proxy-host:31234.
+The proxy then route the messages to a WebLogic server in domain2, and RJVM forwarding will ensure that the message will reach WebLogic Server managed-server1 in domain domain1.

 {{% notice note %}}
 Patch 30656708 for the [enable unknown host access](#enabling-unknown-host-access) is not compatible